 If you are reading this as you're having problems with your fertility, it may be reassuring hearing that you're not in it alone.
 But the better news is that you can do something to improve your fertility rates.
 And it doesn't involve IVF!

 Below I have shared 21 natural, low cost remedies to boost male fertilely.
-If you're a female with fertility problems, be sure to sign up to my email list as I'll have a female specific article out soon.
+If you're a female with fertility problems, I have an article specifically for you, you can read that here - How To Increase Fertility Naturally: 21 Tips For Females (and be sure to share this article with your partner).